Got questions about HVAC?

 How is the efficiency of heating and cooling equipment measured?

 The efficiency of an air conditioning system is usually measured in SEER or EER, and the efficiency of a gas furnace is usually measured using an AFUE value.
-For more information on what these terms mean, visit the HVAC Terminology section of our knowledge center.

 How are the sizing capacities of heating and cooling systems measured?

 Heating and cooling systems are sized in tons, with one (1) ton equaling 12,000 Btu/h.
 Typical residential systems range anywhere from 2 to 5 tons.